Home » Blog » Creative Homeschooling » Using Picture Books to Teach Expository Writing

 • Tributes

 I challenge the students to use creativity in these assignments, too!
-(By the way, each of these is a great assignment for project-based learning!)
+(By the way, each of these is an excellent assignment for project-based learning!)

 I taught a practical class that can help!